 Next Steps For Kraft Heinz

 The big question for Kraft Heinz has to do with where the company will look for acquisition growth now that the Unilever deal appeals dead.
-There were rumors in December that Kraft Heinz was looking to acquire snacks giant Mondelez International (NASDAQ:MDLZC).
+There were rumors in December that Kraft Heinz was looking to acquire snacks giant Mondelez International (NASDAQ:MDLZF).
 At the time Mondelez shares rose 4.4% on the rumor.

 With Warren Buffett's Berkshire Hathaway (NYSE:BRK-BD) and Brazil's 3G Capital owning 50% of Kraft Heinz stock, attention will likely turn to future comments from either source for hints to next moves for KHC.